 We could set the date of construction of the wall and of the staircase to the middle of the third millennium.
-And we could show that the wall remained intact for more than 1,000 years, until the city itself was abandoned with the coming of the Assyrians, about 1350 BC.
+And we could show that the wall remained intact for more than 1.000 years, until the city itself was abandoned with the coming of the Assyrians, about 1350 BC.
 The remarkable longevity of this complex may be attributed to its great sacrality, which kept it from being damaged throughout its very long history.
-In fact, in ever greater detail.
+In fact, the third millennium, the material deposited on top of it is almost 1,000 years later.
+The thick and regular accumulations that abut the revetment wall can be explained with reference to the overall depositional in ever greater detail.
 By the end of the third millennium, urban development stopped in the lower portions of the mound (the Outer City), and the city as a whole retrenched atop the High Mound.